Bandwidth/python-bandwidth-iris/README.md

 ## Examples

 There is an 'examples' folder in the source tree that shows how each of the API objects work with simple example code.
-To run the examples edit 'config.cfg' to match your IRIS credentials and run the examples individually, e.g.,
+To run these make a copy of 'config.cfg.example', rename to 'config.cfg', edit it to match your IRIS credentials and run the examples individually, e.g.,

 ```console
 python available_numbers.py